2024 Best Mental & Social Health Services Schools in Illinois

 mental & social health services is more popular than many other degrees.
 In fact, it ranks #46 out of 395 on popularity of all such degrees in the nation.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual looked at 15 colleges and universities when compiling its 2024 Best Mental & Social Health Services Schools in Illinois ranking.
-When you put them all together, these colleges and universities awarded 451 degrees in mental & social health services during the 2020-2021 academic year.
+Combined, these schools handed out 555 degrees in mental & social health services to qualified students.

 What's on this page: * Degree-Level Rankings